Utility Billing FAQ's

 Water will be turned on when the bill is paid in full plus a $40 shutoff fee.
 If payment is made after 3:30 pm and needs to be turned on immediately, a $75 fee will be charged to call a Public Works employee back to work to accommodate you.

 Garbage days are Wednesdays and Fridays for residential, Tuesdays and Fridays for commercials.
 Call City Hall at (509) 488-5686 for information on your designated pickup day.

 The City does not offer curbside recycling.
-There are recycling containers for the City’s residential customers at the corner of 3rd Ave and Hemlock St. These are for residential use only.
+There are recycling containers for the City’s residential customers at 250 N Broadway Ave.
+These are for residential use only.
 Items that can be recycled at this location are newspapers, aluminum, and cardboard – no plastics or glass.